Zippy6666/Map-Post-FX/README.md

 # Map-Post-FX
-Keep post processing settings for each map individually.
+Keep post processing settings for each map individually, and activate them on map start.